 Two long decades after the archetype flesh/metal mutation in Tetsuo: The Iron Man (1989), and seventeen years after Taniguchi Tomoo's equally majestic transformation in Tetsuo II: Body Hammer (1992), another fine specimen--the American-Japanese white collar worker, Anthony--embraces the catalytic power of pain and rage, when a mysterious driver runs over and kills his only son, Tom.
 Unable to come to terms with his loss, the pained father allows a magnificent bio-mechanic transmutation elevate his malleable flesh to a higher form of existence, as cold metal protrusions and sophisticated weaponry enhance his body.
 Now, Machine-Anthony is invulnerable.
 Who can confront the all-powerful Bullet Man?

 Did You Know?

-The only "Tetsuo" film to feature Americans in the cast.
+The only "Tetsuo" film in which male genitalia isn't shown.
 See more

 Follows Tetsuo II: Body Hammer

 Performed by Nine Inch Nails